-When it comes to personal, professional, and academic growth, setting a goal is the easy part.
+When it comes to personal, professional, and academic growth, setting goals is the easy part.
 But in order to be successful, you’ll need to do much more than simply making a plan.
 Consider these crucial questions: What is going to make this difficult and how will you achieve in spite of those difficulties?
 How will you measure progress along the way?
 What will you do to maintain your motivation?

 Our executive functioning coaches are trained to take students through the following process when setting goals: